October 12, 2018

 #1 Carefully prioritize tasks

 When working with a little staff on many projects, it’s important to establish clear priorities.
-This will prevent having people working on the wrong tasks, which could derail their productivity and waste their time.
+This will prevent people working on the wrong tasks, which could derail their productivity and waste their time.

 Small businesses and start-ups often have team members wearing many hats and taking care of multiple responsibilities at the same time.
 This is why it’s crucial to determine what’s important, urgent, and what is not.